RG6 18AWG Coaxial Cable, Double Shielded, 75 OHM, White, Spool - High-Performance Cable for Satellite, Cable TV, and Broadband Applications

 Reputable manufacturer branding

-Yes, RG6 is suitable for both analog and digital signals.
+Answer: Yes, RG6 is suitable for both analog and digital signals.
 Its superior shielding and bandwidth make it ideal for modern digital applications while maintaining compatibility with legacy analog systems.

 How to Choose the Right RG6/RG59 Cable for Your Project?